 Groups admit many different representations.
 In particular, all finite groups can be represented as permutation groups, that is, they are always isomorphic to a subgroup of the symmetric group of automorphisms of a set of elements (Cayley's theorem).
 Highly efficient techniques for manipulation of permutation groups have been developed during the last 40 years, which allow the manipulation of very large groups in a computer.

-Mathematica provides a collection of commands and algorithms that can handle permutation groups of moderate degree, in the range of a few thousand, hence working with groups of permutations with more than elements.
+The Wolfram Language provides a collection of commands and algorithms that can handle permutation groups of moderate degree, in the range of a few thousand, hence working with groups of permutations with more than elements.

 This tutorial introduces some basic algorithms for computing with finite permutation groups, specified by a list of generating permutations given in disjoint cyclic form.
 A separate tutorial "Permutations" explains how to work with permutations in cyclic form.